Meash/wp-api-extensions/README.md

 # WP API Extensions
-Collection of extensions to the Wordpress REST API (WP API)
+Collection of extensions to the Wordpress REST API (WP API) under development as part of a [project for refugees in Germany](http://vmkrcmar21.informatik.tu-muenchen.de/wordpress/)

 The following routes are added:
 * `extensions/v0/modified_content/posts_and_pages/<datetime>` returns all modified posts and pages